ryanallen/words-of-my-perfect-teacher/README.md

 > <sup> *That is to say, meticulously, in their entirety, and without distraction.</sup>
 > <sup> **A dumb person can taste, but not describe the flavors they are tasting.
 In the same way, the taste of true meditation is beyond any description or concepts.</sup>

-When listening to the teachings, you should be like a deer so entranced by the sound of the *[vina](#vina)* that it does not notice the hidden hunter shooting his poisoned arrow.
+When listening to the teachings, you should be like a deer so entranced by the sound of the *[vīṇā](#vīṇā)* that it does not notice the hidden hunter shooting his poisoned arrow.
 Put your hands together palm to palm and listen, every pore on your body tingling and your eyes wet with tears, never letting any other [thought](#thought) get in the way.

 It is no good listening with only your body physically present, while your mind wanders off after your [thought](#thought)s and your speech lets loose a rich store of gossip, saying whatever you like and looking around everywhere.
 When listening to teachings, you should even stop reciting prayers, counting [mantra](#mantra)s, or whatever other meritorious activities you may be doing.